MicrosoftDocs/visualstudio-docs/docs/azure/includes/vs-2019/create-aspnet5-app-2019.md

 1. In the Visual Studio start window, select **Create a new project**.
 1. Select **ASP.NET Core Web App**, and then select **Next**.
 1. Enter a name for your new application (or use the default name), specify the location on disk, and then select **Next**.
 1. Choose the .NET version you want to target.
-If you don't know, choose the LTS (long-term stable) release.
+If you don't know, choose the LTS (long-term support) release.

    ![Create a web project - Additional information screen](../../media/create-aspnet5-app/create-web-project3.png)